kawaiiDango/pano-scrobbler/instructions.md

 ```
 <string name="song_format_string">%1$s by %2$s</string>
 ```

+- To generate the licenses file, run `composeApp:exportLibraryDefinitions -PaboutLibraries.exportPath=src/commonMain/composeResources/files/ -PaboutLibraries.exportVariant=release`

+- To copy some android specific strings to android resources, from common resources, run the gradle task `copyStringsToAndroid`

 - If you want to generate the optional baseline profile for the app, which can improve its startup time, create a file `/baselineprofile/src/main/java/com/arn/scrobble/baselineprofile/Secrets.kt`: